CoolElectronics/sh1mmer/README.md

 ***

 ### CryptoSmite
-SH1MMER has been patched by Google:tm: since v111, but since then a new unenrollment exploit for v119 and lower has released: CryptoSmite.
+SH1MMER has been patched by Google™️ since v111, but since then a new unenrollment exploit for v119 and lower has released: CryptoSmite.
 By default, this is bundled inside payloads in all Sh1MMER shims, and all you need to do is flash a SH1MMER shim, go into Payloads, and run `cryptosmite.sh`.

 <details>